poanetwork/poa-governance-notifications/README.md

         --start <value>         start monitoring for governance events at this block (inclusive) --tail <value>          start monitoring for governance events for the `n` blocks prior to the last mined block in the chain

+# Setting up the Config File

+When the `poagov` CLI tool is run, the process' environment variables are loaded via a `.env` file.
+An example `.env` file can be found at `sample.env`.
+Before running this tool change the name of `sample.env` to `.env` using:

+    $ mv sample.env .env

+This will enable `poagov's` default configuration.
+You can update your config file to allow `poagov` to use a locally running chain, governance contracts that you have deployed locally, and to setup email notifications.

 # Setting up Email Notifications

 In order to enable email notifications, you must change the name of the